 There are a number of other transcript styles which, although far less common, are used by researchers.
 These include Strict Verbatim (orthographic transcription) and Conversational Analysis.

-Strict Verbatim transcript style is used by researchers who intend on applying basic linguistic analysis on their transcripts.
+A Strict Verbatim transcript style is used by researchers who intend on applying basic linguistic analysis to their transcripts.
 Conversational Analysis transcript style is used by researchers who plan to analyse various paralinguistic and nonverbal communication, embedded in the transcripts.

-Due to the complexities of these transcript styles it is advisable that all researchers who require Strict Verbatim or Conversational Analysis thoroughly discuss their requirements with their chosen transcription company, prior on embarking on the research transcription job.
+Due to the complexities of these transcript styles, it is advisable that all researchers who require Strict Verbatim or Conversational Analysis thoroughly discuss their requirements with their chosen transcription company, prior to embarking on the research transcription job.

-It is a requirement of all researchers conducting research to meet the ethics standards as set out by the funding or research body.
-For the majority of researchers the standard terms and conditions and privacy policies of transcription companies adequately meet their ethics requirements.
+It is a requirement of all researchers conducting research to meet the ethical standards as set out by the funding or research body.
+For the majority of researchers, the standard terms and conditions and privacy policies of transcription companies adequately meet their ethics requirements.

 Although all Pacific typists sign a confidentiality agreement prior to contracting with Pacific, it is quite common for Pacific to ensure individual typists assigned to research projects such as these, sign an individual confidentiality agreement, which is then supplied to the researcher.